cutthroat78/school-fish-tank/README.md

 - [ ] get pi to autostart start.sh
 - [x] Log info into csv file
 - [ ] Make graph from csv file
-- [ ] Make a csv file for every week
+- [ ] Make a csv file for every day